nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 When all the black gravel was down, I went back and added some fun, decorative rocks I have.
 The first time around, I bought some rainbow river rocks and put them around the front yard, but now thought they'd have more purpose in the back.
 That and I could actually enjoy them!
 I tossed them around in a random pattern and added some other large rocks for variation.

+I plan on getting a nice pot for my gardenia and setting it back where it is now and I also found that cute elephant at Ross.
+We don't have really any outdoor decor because I think it can clutter yards quickly, but I do like some non-organic elements like that.

 ## Relaxing